-Alberta - Occupational Disease Definition: In the Alberta Workers' Compensation Act, "occupational disease" is included in the definition of "accident".
-Specifically, section 1(1)(a) provides that an "accident means an accident that arises out of and occurs in the course of employment in an industry to which this Act applies and includes(iv) a disabling or potentially disabling condition caused by an occupational disease."
+In the Alberta Workers' Compensation Act, "occupational disease" is included in the definition of "accident".
+Specifically, section 1(1)(a) provides that an "accident means an accident that arises out of and occurs in the course of employment in an industry to which this Act applies and includes...(iv) a disabling or potentially disabling condition caused by an occupational disease."
 "Occupational disease" is defined in the regulations as "(a) a disease or condition listed in Column 1 of Schedule B that is caused by employment in the industry or process listed opposite it in Column 2 of Schedule B, and (b) any other disease or condition that the Board is satisfied in a particular case is caused by employment in an industry by employment to which the Act applies."
-The Regulations also state that for the purposes of the above subsection (a), employment in an industry or process listed opposite it proven, be deemed to be the cause of the specified disease or condition listed opposite it in Column 1 of Schedule B. Method of adjudicating occupational disease claims: There are two main methods the Alberta WCB uses to adjudicate occupational disease claims.
+The Regulations also state that for the purposes of the above subsection (a), employment in an industry or process listed in Column 2 of Schedule B, and in the manner and circumstances set out in Column 2 of Schedule B shall, unless the contrary is proven, be deemed to be the cause of the specified disease or condition listed opposite it in Column 1 of Schedule B.

+There are two main methods the Alberta WCB uses to adjudicate occupational disease claims.
 The first method is by the use of Schedule B in the regulations.
 Schedule B has two columns.
 Column 1 contains a description of a disease or condition.
 Ten diseases or conditions are recognized in Column 1 of Schedule B which is included in Appendix B of this document.

 Column 2 describes the process or industry which has historically caused the particular disease listed opposite to it in Column 2.
-Schedule B is a presumptive schedule and, therefore, if a worker is employed in an industry or process and in the manner set out in column 2, that employment will be deemed to be the cause of the disease listed opposite to it in Column 1.
-2 The Workers' Compensation Act , however, contains an additional requirement for the presumption to apply.
-That is, the legislation requires that the worker must have been employed in the industry or process that gave rise to the disease in the previous 12 months if the presumption that the disease was caused by employment is to apply.
-3 The second method of adjudicating occupational disease claims is on a case-by-case basis where the Board is satisfied that a disease is caused by employment in an industry to which the Act applies.
+Schedule B is a presumptive schedule and, therefore, if a worker is employed in an industry or process and in the manner set out in column 2, that employment will be deemed to be the cause of the disease listed opposite to it in Column 1.2 The Workers' Compensation Act, however, contains an additional requirement for the presumption to apply.
+That is, the legislation requires that the worker must have been employed in the industry or process that gave rise to the disease in the previous 12 months if the presumption that the disease was caused by employment is to apply.3

+The second method of adjudicating occupational disease claims is on a case-by-case basis where the Board is satisfied that a disease is caused by employment in an industry to which the Act applies.
 This method can be used to compensate for diseases which are not listed in the Schedule or which are listed in the Schedule but do not meet the requirements of Column B. The disease will be compensable if it is established that it is one arising out of and in the course of the employment.
-Policy: POLICY: 03-01 PART II (Occupational Disease) POLICY 02-01, PART II, APPLICATION 7, (Causation)